orthopteroid/EftirlitSeven/README.md

 E7 uses generic netlink and the attendant command, attribute and policy enumeration machinery to define the communications schema.
 Benefits of using a generic netlink system and schema include typed attributes, command privilege levels and multicast subscribers.

+E7 also uses X-Macro tricks to place all generic netlink protocol particulars into the single file E7_netlink.x so it stays synchronized between the LKM and the daemon.

 ## Console daemon

 In E7 the control daemon is a console app with streamlined use of epoll to handle singals, netlink and stdin commands.
+The daemon also uses some command-string parsing tricks (C++11 constexpr string hash calculation) that hopefully aren't too clever.

 ## Stats tracker